microsoft/ApplicationInsights-Kubernetes/docs/troubleshoot-rbac-permissions.md

 # Configure RBAC permissions

-`Microsoft.ApplicationInsights.Kubernetes` uses the defualt service account to query kubernetes infomation to enchance telemetry.
-It is important to have proper permissions configured for information like node, pod and so on to be fetched correctly.
+`Microsoft.ApplicationInsights.Kubernetes` uses the default service account to query kubernetes information to enhance telemetries.
+It is important to have proper permissions configured for kubernetes related information like node, pod and so on to be fetched correctly.

-To help configure it successfully, in this post, we will start by desribe a method to correctly configure the permissions for an RBAC enabled cluster.
+To help configure it successfully, in this post, we will start by describe a method to correctly configure the permissions for an RBAC enabled cluster.
 And then, we will share a guidance for troubleshooting.

 ## Configure ClusterRole and ClusterRoleBinding for the service account